 This is how people get addicted to mental habits like worry and rumination.
 The little hit of control keeps them coming back for more—even as the emotional side effects like chronic anxiety and depression explode out of control.

-Mentally tough people understand that all forms of thinking are tools.
-And like any tool, they can be used well or poorly.
+Thinking is a tool.
+And like any tool, it can be used well or poorly.

-Cultivate a healthy skepticism of your thoughts and you’ll find yourself far less likely to get lost in them.
+Learn to set better boundaries with your thoughts, and you’ll find yourself far less likely to get lost in them.

 2. Using punishment to motivate yourself

 It never ceases to amaze me how hard people are on themselves:

 - The instant they make a mistake, they’re telling themselves what an idiot they are in their head.

 - The second they start to feel sad, they berate themselves for being weak and soft.